The Maryland Community

 area.
 A grant will not exceed 100% of the smaller of the business’s annual energy use or 250kW.
 This grant program may not be used for subscriptions to arrays under a Power Purchase Agreement (PPA).
 Read below for more information.

 Residential Community Solar program allows Maryland residents to purchase subscriptions for energy from community solar arrays, gaining the same economic advantages as having solar modules directly on their residences.
 In support of this program, the Maryland Energy Administration developed the Residential Community Solar Grant Program.
 The program provides a monetary incentive for Maryland residents who wish to purchase (own) the energy benefits of the array.
-Low to moderate (LMI) residents who subscribe to a community solar array under an ownership model are incentivized at a higher
+Low-to-moderate income (LMI) residents who subscribe to a community solar array under an ownership model are incentivized at a higher